-The reflection effect describes an asymmetry in risk preferences: people are typically risk-averse for gains but risk-seeking for losses.
+The reflection effect is an asymmetry in risk preferences: people are typically risk-averse for gains but risk-seeking for losses.

 This effect can be illustrated through framing experiments, such as the Asian Disease problem, where equivalent outcomes are perceived differently when framed as gains versus losses.